 - (B) Hearing A disciplinary hearing shall be held only when the attorney under investigation has requested such a hearing in a timely response. - (1) Procedures If it is determined that a hearing is necessary, the Chief Judge shall provide the attorney with written notice of the hearing a minimum of twenty-one (21) days before its scheduled date.
-The notice shall contain the date and location of the hearing and a statement that the attorney is entitled to be represented by counsel, to present witnesses and other evidence, and to confront and cross examine adverse witnesses. - (2) Conduct of the hearing - The hearing shall be conducted by a panel of three judicial officers appointed by the Chief Judge, consisting of at least one active or senior district judge.
+The notice shall contain the date and location of the hearing and a statement that the attorney is entitled to be represented by counsel, to present witnesses and other evidence, and to confront and cross examine adverse witnesses. - Conduct of the hearing The hearing shall be conducted by a panel of three judicial officers appointed by the Chief Judge, consisting of at least one active or senior district judge.
 The other members of the panel may include senior judges, bankruptcy judges, and magistrate judges.
 Any judge who initiated the request for discipline or before whom the allegation giving rise to the request took place shall not be appointed to the panel.
 The presiding judicial officer shall have the authority to resolve all disputes on matters of procedure and evidence which arise during the course of the proceeding.
 The presiding judicial officer may appoint an attorney to assist in the preparation and presentation of the evidence supporting the allegations giving rise to the request for discipline. witnesses shall testify under penalty of perjury.
 Such hearings shall be confidential and be recorded.
 A decision of a majority of the three judge panel shall be final and binding.
 A written order shall be prepared which shall include the findings of the panel and disposition of the disciplinary charges.
-The order shall be a matter of public record and be sent to the respondent and complainant.
+The order terminate any disciplinary investigation or proceeding based on the conduct that resulted in the conviction.